kottster/kottster/docs/table/configuration/api.md

   Allows users to delete records from the table.
 If not specified, the default value is `true`.

-- ### allowedRoleIdsToDelete
+- ### allowedRolesToDelete

   `string[]`, optional

-  Specifies the role IDs that are allowed to delete records from the table.
+  Specifies the role names that are allowed to delete records from the table.
 If not specified, all users can delete records unless `allowDelete` is set to `false`.

 - ### validateRecordBeforeDelete